-IV.D.3.a) Residents must participate in scholarship.
-(Core) IV.D.3.b) Residents must not have a protected research rotation during the program.
+- 4.15.
+Resident Scholarly Activity Residents must participate in scholarship.
+(Core) - 4.15.a.
+Residents must not have a protected research rotation during the program.
 (Core)

 Specialty-Specific Background and Intent: While a protected research rotation is not permitted during the accredited program, the Review Committee recognizes that some residents wish to pursue a protected research opportunity during the course of their educational program.
 Residents pursuing protected research time should be made inactive in ADS (i.e., "In Program but Doing Research/Other Training") for the duration of the time away from the program.
 While inactive, residents may not log operative procedures or other clinical work, and the time inactive may not be included in the total required training time.
 Programs that wish to fill the positions of inactive residents must request any necessary complement increase in advance, to facilitate the return of the inactive resident to the program.